thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

 {% endhighlight %}

-h4.
-Manipulating model attributes
+## Manipulating model attributes

-p.
 Models can contain as many custom methods as you like to manipulate attributes.
 By default all methods are public.

 {% highlight javascript %}
     Person = Backbone.Model.extend({